Abdul-AA/Drug-Sentiment-Analysis/README.md

 ## Sentiment Analysis

-For sentiment analysis, the [distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) pipeline was used, which has achieved state-of-the-art accuracy of 91.3% on the SST-2 dataset.
+For sentiment analysis, the fine-tuned [distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) model was used, which has achieved state-of-the-art accuracy of 91.3% on the SST-2 dataset.
 This model was employed to predict the sentiment of each review, and confidence scores were obtained to validate the predictions.

 ## LDA Topic Modeling